 The heart of the IQC is the six-storey atrium with its network of floating stairs.
 ‘Mind spaces’ – simultaneously lounge, office and meeting rooms – are organized around the atrium and a cafeteria/kitchen on the second floor reinforces the theory that food and drink are essential catalysts for interdisciplinary interaction.
 A series of back-painted glass white boards reflect light and provide the scientists with writing surfaces for capturing spontaneous ideas.
 A highly flexible multipurpose space is located on the ground floor to accommodate a range of internal and external events and conferences.

-HDR Architecture Inc. (laboratory consultants), Halsall Associates Ltd. (structural engineers), H.H.
-Angus & Associates Ltd. (mechanical & electrical engineers), Conestoga-Rovers & Associates (civil engineers), Chung & Vander Doelen Engineering Ltd. (geotechnical engineers), Phillips Farevaag Smallenberg (landscape architects), Martin Conboy Lighting Design (lighting consultant), Leber Rubes Inc. (fire and life safety consultant), Aercoustics Engineering Ltd. (acoustical consultant), Colin Gordon & Associates (vibration consultant), RWDI Inc. (wind consultant), Vitatech Engineering (EMI / RFI consultant), Engineering Harmonics (audio visual consultant), cm2r (cost/ quantity sureveyor)
+HDR Architecture Inc. (laboratory consultants), Halsall Associates Ltd. (structural), H.H.
+Angus & Associates Ltd. (mechanical, electrical), Conestoga-Rovers & Associates (civil), Chung & Vander Doelen Engineering Ltd. (geotechnical), NAK Design Group (landscape architects), Martin Conboy Lighting Design (lighting), Leber Rubes Inc. (fire and life safety), Aercoustics Engineering Ltd. (acoustics), Colin Gordon & Associates (vibration consultant), RWDI Inc. (microclimate), Vitatech Electromagnetics (EMI / RFI consultant), Engineering Harmonics (AV), Curran McCabe Ravindran Ross Inc. (cost, quantity sureveyor)

 - 2013 Canadian Consulting Engineering Award, Award of Excellence